-Every nation has its some national symbol which gives the identity of the nation to the world.
+Every nation has its national symbol, which gives the identity of the nation to the world.
 Such symbol is considered to be the national emblems of the nation.
-There are different things that give the identity of the nation like national animals, national birds, color, and many more.
-In the same way, the flag of the nation also provides the identity of the nation to the whole world.
-Every nation has its own national flag with its own design and symbols.
+Different things give the identity of the nation, like national animals, national birds, colors, and many more.
+In the same way, the Nepal flag also provides the nation’s identity to the whole world.
+Nepal has its national flag with its own design and symbols.

-Nepal the smallest country in the world is different than any other nation in the world in comparison to the religion that is followed here.
-In the same way, the presence of the highest peak, Mount Everest has also made the nation unique and has provided a different identity to our nation.
-People from all over the world recognized our country as the country of Himalayan or as the country of Gautam Buddha who started the religion known as Buddhism.
-Well, in the uniqueness of the country, there is one more thing which is a national flag.
+Nepal, the smallest country in the world, is different than any other nation in the world compared to the religion followed here.
+In the same way, the presence of the highest peak, Mount Everest, has also made the nation unique and has provided a different identity to our nation.
+People worldwide recognized our country as the country of Himalayan or the country of Gautam Buddha, who started the religion known as Buddhism.
+Well, in the uniqueness of the country, there is one more thing, which is a national flag.

-Here we are going to discuss why the Nepalese flag is unique and different from the flag of any other nation.
-Out of many things that make Nepal so unique, the National flag is one of the listings.
-It is the only flag in the world that doesn’t have a quadrilateral shape instead is composed of two triangles.
-It is a combination of two triangles also known as pennants.
-It is the most unique flag in the world not only in terms of its appearance but also for the significance it holds and the meaning it carries.
+Here, we will discuss why the Nepalese flag is unique and different from any other nation’s flag.
+Among many things that make Nepal unique, the National flag is one of the listings.
+It is the only flag in the world that doesn’t have a quadrilateral shape; instead, it is composed of two triangles.
+It is a combination of two triangles, also known as pennants.
+It is the most unique flag in the world, not only in terms of its appearance but also for its significance and meaning.

 Nepal Flag and its unique features